-- 15% of respondents who have ever been employed reported losing a job in their lifetime because of their gender identity or expression. - In the past year, 27% of those who held or applied for a job during that year reported being fired, being denied a promotion, or not being hired for a job they applied for because of their gender identity or expression. - Respondents who had a job in the past year reported being verbally harassed (10%) and sexually assaulted (1%) at work because of their gender identity or expression. - 21% of those who had a job in the past year reported other forms of mistreatment based on their gender identity or expression during that year, such as being forced to use a restroom that did not match their gender identity, being told to present in the wrong gender in order to keep their job, or having a boss or coworker share private information about their transgender status with others without their permission. - Overall, 28% of respondents who had a job in the past year reported being fired, being denied a promotion, or experiencing some other form of mistreatment related to their gender identity or expression during that year.
+- 16% of respondents who have ever been employed reported losing a job in their lifetime because of their gender identity or expression. - In the past year, 35% of those who held or applied for a job during that year reported being fired, being denied a promotion, or not being hired for a job they applied for because of their gender identity or expression. - Respondents who had a job in the past year reported being verbally harassed (11%) and sexually assaulted (1%) at work because of their gender identity or expression. - 31% of those who had a job in the past year reported other forms of mistreatment based on their gender identity or expression during that year, such as being forced to use a restroom that did not match their gender identity, being told to present in the wrong gender in order to keep their job, or having a boss or coworker share private information about their transgender status with others without their permission.